lukso-network/docs/docs/standards/faq/channel-nonce.md

 ---
-title: What are multi-channel nonces
+title: Multi-channel nonces
 sidebar_position: 2
 ---

+# What are multi-channel nonces?

 This concept was taken from [Out of order execution](https://github.com/amxx/permit#out-of-order-execution).